MiniBossGPT/Mini-Boss/README.md

 ## ⚠️ Limitations

-This experiment aims to showcase the potential of management for autonomous agents utilizing GPT-4 but comes with some limitations:
+This experiment aims to showcase the potential of management for autonomous Auto-GPT agents utilizing GPT-4 but comes with some limitations:

 1. Not a polished application or product, just an experiment
 2. May not perform well in complex, real-world business scenarios.
 In fact, if it actually does, please share your results!